 - Being too close or far away.

-- Environment is too bright, too dim, or has too much direct sunlight (Solution: Move to a darker or shaded environment if too bright.
-Adjust brightness in Scan Properties for dark environments).
+Solution: Move to a darker or shaded environment if too bright.
+Adjust brightness in Scan Properties for dark environments.

 - Adjust the scan brightness within Lightform Creator after you have taken a scan.
 Select the Scan Layer in the layers panel on the left and then adjust the Scan Brightness slider on the right as needed.